 But this limited understanding does a disservice to one of Scotland’s most influential, innovative and enigmatic sons.
-Mackintosh was one of four students who helped usher in an era of bold artistic flair, a legacy that inspired “The Glasgow Style” – an entirely new art movement, and a movement that still inspires worldwide to this very day.
+Charles Rennie Mackintosh was one of four students who helped usher in an era of bold artistic flair, a legacy that inspired “The Glasgow Style” – an entirely new art movement, and a movement that still inspires worldwide to this very day.

 Art lovers from across the world continue to arrive in Glasgow paying homage to Mackintosh’s timeless legacy, from The Lighthouse in Mitchell Lane, to House for an Art Lover in Bellahouston Park.
 The depth of Mackintosh’s portfolio even extends far beyond the walls of Glasgow.
 It was no secret that Mackintosh and a lot of his contemporaries derived inspiration from Japanese culture of the time (Japonisme).
 Today he has a strong reputation in the Asian country, and it’s said that the Hida Takayama Museum of Art in Japan, boasts the largest collection of Mackintosh’s work outside the UK.

 Little is known of Mackintosh during his time outside or prior to the School of Art.
-No journals or diaries have ever been discovered which outline his thoughts as a student, or even what his ambitions for the future might have been.
+No journals or diaries have ever been discovered that outline his thoughts as a student, or even what his ambitions for the future might have been.
 What is known during his time is that he met his future wife Margaret McDonald, and along with her sister Frances and Mackintosh’s close friend Herbert MacNair, they became known as “The Four”, or more disparagingly “The Spook School”.
 Together they forever changed the face of art in Scotland.

-It’s thought that Mackintosh as a child suffered from regular bouts of ill health, and as a result developed a keen sense of drawing and an affinity for nature.
-His family home in Parson Street in the Townhead area of the city looked onto Glasgow’s Necropolis, which one could surmise as being one of the founding influences of his gothic laced inspiration.
+It’s thought that Mackintosh as a child suffered from regular bouts of ill health and as a result developed a keen sense of drawing and an affinity for nature.
+His family home in Parson Street in the Townhead area of the city looked onto Glasgow’s Necropolis, which one could surmise as being one of the founding influences of his gothic-laced inspiration.

 It could only be a sense of heightened irony that Mackintosh’s first commissioned piece was to design the tombstone of Glasgow’s recently deceased chief constable.
 It remains standing in the Necropolis to this day.

-It was his time at the School of Art that helped cement Mackintosh’s beliefs regarding architectural process, embracing the concept that the entire structure from shell to interior to wall fittings was the work of art.
+It was his time at the School of Art that helped cement Mackintosh’s beliefs regarding architectural process, embracing the concept that the entire structure from shell to interior to wall fittings was a work of art.
 The technique is one reason his work has an heir of timeless quality.